ICTatRTI/pam-android/README.md

-This is an Android app using the ResearchStack framework for the Ecological Momentary Assessment using the Photographic Affect Meter (PAM).
+This is an Android application using the ResearchStack framework for a Ecological Momentary Assessment implemented using the Photographic Affect Meter (PAM).
 For more information on PAM please check out [this site](http://idl.cornell.edu/projects/pam/).

 ### How do I get set up? ###